by Martin Maenza

 “Yes,” Wonder Woman said.
 “I… I came across them when I was going through Steve’s things.
 He had asked me, as Diana Prince, to accompany him to the game.
 As a boy growing up, he always wanted to be at the big holiday game.
 He said he and his father would watch it on television on Thanksgiving Day.
 I guess he managed to use his connections to pull some strings and had the tickets in hand now for a while.”
 Her voice had a sad tone to it.

 Canary glanced at the tickets and then at her friend.
 She slipped them back into the envelope and handed it back to Wonder Woman.
-“As much as a sports nut as Ollie is, we can’t take them,” she said.
+“As much of a sports nut as Ollie is, we can’t take them,” she said.
 “The Star City Stags are playing the Chicago Bears that day, and I know I won’t be able to pry Ollie away from watching that one on TV.
 It’s sort of a tradition with us — I fuss in the kitchen while he watches the ballgames.
 But it’s not so bad.
 The next day, he puts on a pot of turkey chili to slow cook while I drag him out to all the shopping sales.
 It’s a fair exchange.”

 “Oh,” Wonder Woman said, taking the tickets back.
 “Well, since these are for the Coast City Sharks’ game, you don’t suppose Hal would want them, do you?
 Maybe he and his new bride could…”